How cloud helps deliver the holy grail for Citizen Services | Microland

 A recent Mckinsey insights note captures the progression on how public sector tech leaders can speed up the journey to the cloud, represented in the image here.

 The digital acceleration we have witnessed can be cemented and accelerated for positive outcomes for the citizens we support.
-Forward-thinking public sector organizations that seek to improve citizen services while remaining within strict budget constraints are increasingly moving to Cloud technology and they are reaping the rewards of that decision.
+Public sector organizations that seek to improve citizen services and have embarked on a digital transformation journey are increasingly moving to the Cloud.
+They are able to do so while remaining within strict budget constraints and there is evidence that they are reaping the rewards of the decision.
 These organisations are ably supported by a different set of partners from the traditional.
 These partners are disrupting delivery norms with exceptional service through partner agnosticism—the right approach and technology for the right “citizen outcome”.

 We see 5 clear benefits that Cloud transformation will enable for the sector:

-- Democratisation of siloed, hard to access data: Many organizations store data in their own on-site data centres, making the information hard to access and potentially introducing information silos that can impact communication and productivity.
+- Democratisation of siloed, hard to access data: Traditionally, many organizations have stored data locally creating data siloes that adversely impacts productivity.
 Hosting data on cloud environments unlocks these silos, making it easier to deliver a consistent service to citizens in a centralized format.